NVulcano/CS-230/README.md

 Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?

+The Gaming Room is a company that is trying to expand their an online game called "Draw It or Lose It", across multiple platforms.
+They have requested that their software solution be one that is sacable and reusable across Windows, macOS, Linux, and potentially mobile platforms.

 What did you do particularly well in developing this documentation?

 What about the process of working through a design document did you find helpful when developing the code?